 When the appliance is being installed into a brick chimney there must be sufficient depth behind the appliance to accommodate any falling debris.
-This debris collection void should be capable of accommodating up to twelve (12) litres of volumetric space.
-The appliance will require a debris collection space behind the firebox of 23mm to achieve this.
+This debris collection void should be capable of accommodating twelve (12)litres of volumetric space.
+The appliance will require a debris collection space behind the firebox of 34mm to achieve this if the fireplace opening 405mm.
+If the fireplace width is 450mm wide this clearance can be reduced to 17mm